-A professional degree from a program accredited by the National Architectural Accrediting Board (NAAB) or the Canadian Architectural Certification Board (CACB) earns the most architectural educational experience credit (five years) and fulfills the Board’s eligibility requirement for the ARE.
+A professional degree from a program accredited by the National Architectural Accrediting Board (NAAB), the Canadian Architectural Certification Board (CACB), or approved NAAB Education Evaluation Services for Architects (EESA) with foreign degrees earns the most architectural educational experience credit (five years) and fulfills the Board’s eligibility requirement for the ARE.
 A degree from a NAAB or CACB is required for Certification by NCARB and for licensure in most US jurisdictions.

 - Candidate can immediately take the ARE

-- Helps with reciprocal licensure in other US jurisdictions (37 require it)
+- Candidates with a degree from a NAAB or CACB program have greater access for reciprocal licensure in other US jurisdictions (37 require it)

 Integrated Path to Architectural Licensure (IPAL) Program

 IPAL is an option available for candidates pursuing licensure in California.
 The IPAL program integrates the experience and examination aspects with a degree from a NAAB program.
 Candidates can complete the licensure requirements while earning an accredited degree.
 IPAL programs provide a structured approach to complete the AXP and take each division of the ARE before graduation.